mosi2002/home/_pages/about.md

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->

-I am a Bachelor student of Electrical Engineering at the school of [EE Amirkabir University of Technology (Tehran Polytechnic)](https://ee.aut.ac.ir/en), Iran.
-I am a research assistant under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) in school of electrical engineering of Tehran Polytechnic, i'm also a part-time researcher under supervision of Dr. [Saeid Shokri](https://scholar.google.com/citations?user=xKkMMu4AAAAJ&hl=en) and at Digital Transformation Center in [Research Institute of Petroleum Industry (RIPI)](https://www.ripi.ir/).
-My research focuses on control theory and neural network based control.
-Additionally, I am interested in applied mathematics and machine learning.
+I am a Master student of Applied Mathematics at the school of [Mathematical Sciences of Tarbiat Modares University](https://en-math.modares.ac.ir), iran.
+I am a research assistant under supervision of Dr. [Mahdieh Tahmasebi](https://scholar.google.com/citations?user=ZmKbbsQAAAAJ&hl=en) in school of Mathematical Sciences of Tarbiat Modares University, i'm also a Ai researcher under supervision of Dr. [Azadeh Fakhrzadeh](https://scholar.google.com/citations?user=rnQMWNwAAAAJ&hl=en) and Dr. [Amir Hossein Seddighi](https://scholar.google.com/citations?user=9RfEhtAAAAAJ&hl=en) at [Robotic and Artificial Intelligence Center Lab](https://raicenter.ir/) in [Iranian Research Institute for Information Science and Technology (IranDoc)](https://en.irandoc.ac.ir/).
+My research focuses on control theory, applied mathematics and machine learning.

-My [B.Sc. thesis](https://mosi2002.github.io/home/posts/2024/05/bachelor-thesis/) focuses on neural network based state estimation using Lie derivative under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en)
+Before starting my Master, I received my B.Sc. degree from the Department of [Electrical Engineering](https://ee.aut.ac.ir/en), Amirkabir University of Technology, Tehran, Iran, in 2025, with [B.Sc. thesis](https://mosi2002.github.io/home/posts/2024/05/bachelor-thesis/) focuses on data-driven and model-free method about observing states of non-linear dynamics using Lie derivative under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en).

-I also have many years of experience as a software engineer and ai researcher in [Research Institute of Petroleum Industry (RIPI)](https://www.ripi.ir/) and [FTM](https://www.linkedin.com/company/fater-afkar-fanavar/about/) for Machine Vision projects.

 Download my [CV](https://mosi2002.github.io/home/files/CV.pdf).